This is the story of my friend Marie (29) who’s dating Mike (49).

 Have your age differences created any problems?

 Well, not yet but we are approaching a time when our future will take more of a leading role in the decisions we make.
-For example, he will be retiring long before me and although it’s still a long way off, our savings and where we will be settled at that point are things we need to plan out.
+For example, he will be retiring long before me.
+Although it’s still a long way off, our savings and where we will be settled at that point are things we need to plan out.

 Also, I still have a good 10 years of potential child-bearing in me, but we have yet to seriously think about going down that road.
 And I don’t want it to be too late for him in terms of really enjoying that child growing up – if we do decide to take that path.